eslupmi/impulse/README.md

 **IMPulse is a ChatOps Incident Management Platform.**

-It is open-source, self-hosted, and IaC-ready.
+It is open source, self-hosted, and IaC-ready.
 Designed with the KISS principle as a lightweight, single-component utility.

 IMPulse helps SRE, DevOps, and platform teams create and route incidents, track their status, and coordinate responders at the right time according to escalation chains.